This post may contain affiliate sales links. Please read my disclosure policy.

 Storing Protein Bites

-As long as these are in air tight containers, these will last one week in the refrigerator.
+As long as these are in airtight containers, they will last one week in the refrigerator.
 I don’t recommend freezing these because they use fresh carrots and carrots that have been frozen and then defrosted are not delicious.

 If you wanted to make these to freeze them, simply omit the carrots for a tasty cinnamon protein bite!